 The DVS Cemetery & Monuments Bureau manages the Vietnam Veterans Memorial in Angel Fire-the first formal Vietnam War memorial in the country.
-It is at the base of the residents Victor and Jeanne Westphall, the parents of U.S. Marine 1st Lt.
-David Westphall who was among sixteen Marines killed in an ambush on May 22, 1968 in South Vietnam.

-Sangre de Cristo Mountains and along the Enchanted Circle Scenic Byway in northeastern New Mexico.
+It is at the base of the Sangre de Cristo Mountains and along the Enchanted Circle Scenic Buway in the Enchanted Circle Scenic Byway in northeastern New Mexico.